Prohelion/prohelion.github.io/docs/CAN_Bridge/User_Manual/60_Network_Topologies.md

 Figure 3: Setup With Multiple Bridges on one CAN Bus

 The problem with a cyclic network as shown in Figure 4 is that any message bridged by bridge A via UDP will be bridged back to the CAN bus by bridge B, to be bridged by A again.
-Therefore, any message will be resent infinitely and soon the CAN bus will be so loaded that most messages get lost. <strong>Creating a cycle in your network causes that network to become unusable and should be avoided.</strong>
+Therefore, any message will be resent infinitely and soon the CAN bus will be so loaded that most messages get lost. __Creating a cycle in your network causes that network to become unusable and should be avoided.__

 ![Figure 4: Cyclic Setup With Multiple Bridges on one CAN Bus](images/cyclic_setup_with_multiple_bridges_on_one_CAN_bus.png)